cfw-guide/dsi.cfw.guide/_pages/en_US/installing-twilight-menu++.md

 {% include toc title="Table of Contents" %}

-TWiLightMenu++ is an open-source & customizable alternative to the Nintendo DSi's System Menu.
+TWiLight Menu++ is an open-source & customizable alternative to the Nintendo DSi's System Menu.
 It can be used as a frontend for either nds-bootstrap or supported flashcards.
 It also provides a unified interface for launching NES, SNES, Gameboy (Color), SEGA GameGear, SEGA Genesis, Nintendo DS & DSiWare titles.

+This will be overwriting HBMENU, but TWiLight Menu++ has the same DSi Homebrew launching code as HBMENU.
+{: .notice--info}

 ## Downloads